exercism/go/concepts/variadic-functions/about.md

 For instance, in line `find(89, 90, 95)` of the program above, the variable number of arguments to the find function are 89, 90, 95.
 The find function expects a variadic int argument.

 Hence these three arguments will be converted by the compiler to a `slice of type int []int{89, 90, 95}` and then it will be passed to the find function.

+`f(a1, a2, … an)`

+If function `f` is variadic with a final parameter p of type `...T`, then within f the type of p is equivalent to type `[]T`.

+If `f` is invoked with no actual arguments for `p`, the value passed to p is nil.
+Otherwise, the value passed is a new slice of type `[]T` with a new underlying array whose successive elements are the actual arguments, which all must be assignable to `T`.

+The length and capacity of the slice is therefore the number of arguments bound to `p` and may differ for each call site.